junxit/us-congress-bills-111/bill.md

 - **(4)** promote development and rebuilding efforts in Haiti that are led by, and in support of, all levels of government in Haiti, including national and local governments, so that—
   - **(A)** the Government and people of Haiti lead the vision for reconstruction and rebuilding of Haiti;
   - **(B)** resources are channeled in concrete and specific ways toward key sectoral objectives identified by the Government of Haiti and its people;
-  - **(C)** feasible steps are taken to recognize and rectify the social injustice of poverty and gender inequality and to decrease the vulnerability of the poor, through job creation, access to education, the provision of health care, the provision of safe shelter and settlements, and food security;
+  - **(C)** feasible steps are taken to recognize and rectify the social injustice of poverty and gender inequality and to decrease the vulnerability of the poor, including poor families, through job creation, access to education, the provision of health care, the provision of safe shelter and settlements, and food security;
   - **(D)** communities are placed at the center of the rebuilding process, by employing local labor and consulting local leaders and communities for their experience and vision;
   - **(E)** rebuilding and development programs are environmentally sustainable and respectful and restorative of Haiti’s natural resources; and
   - **(F)** the Haiti Rebuilding and Development Strategy builds from and supports—